GuanceCloud/guance-docs/docs/en/infrastructure/network.md

 Deployment Network supports viewing network traffic between Deployments.
 Support to view the network traffic and data connection between source IP and target IP based on IP/port, and display it in real time in a visual way, so as to help enterprises know the network running status of business systems in real time, quickly analyze, track and locate problems and faults, and prevent or avoid business problems caused by network performance degradation or interruption.

-Deployment network data will report to the Guance Cloud console after being successfully collected.
+Deployment network data will report to the Guance console after being successfully collected.
 You can click View Network Details in "Network"-"Deployment" to view the network performance monitoring data information of the current Deployment.

 Note: